|

 Bailey picked up the phone and dialed a number.

-this early, but I need to call in that little favor with Don Clemenza.
+early, but I need to call in that little favor with Don Clemenza.
+It’d

 The End